Derek Carr Is the Kobe Bryant of the NFL

 Birth of the Mamba

-College is where Carr truly discovered and nurtured and fed his inner mamba.
+College is where Carr truly discovered and nurtured and fed his inner Mamba.
 He wore all emotions on his sleeve—always—and it had a profound impact on everyone around him.

 Teammates all remember precisely how they met Carr.
 Wideout Isaiah Burse was on a recruiting visit; Fresno State had just waxed UC Davis in 2009 when the then-No. 2 QB beelined in his direction in the locker room simply to say, "I can't wait to have you out here."
 Linebacker Ejiro Ederaine was at the bookstore, looking lost, when Carr recognized him and introduced himself.
 Fresno State cornerback L.J.
 Jones, a Los Angeles native, kept most teammates at a distance on campus.
 Until he met Carr.